 The anger in Ireland is palpable, and can be witnessed in this video.
 The people feel betrayed and lied to.
 The government has lost all credibility, exemplified by the fact that it was the Govenor of the Central Bank, Patrick Honohan, who was the person who finally admitted that an IMF/EU bailout was on the way after a weekend of insistant denials from the government.

 Ireland has ended this week effectively in receivership with our intertnational credibility in tatters.
 Fianna Fail brought us to this point through a combination of reckelss economic policies and a failure to properly regulate the banks.
 Ireland will get out of this mess.
 There is another way and the time for a fundamental shift in Irish politcs has arrivied.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.